 Other interesting features include a built-in flash and hot shoe, auto-dating unit (prints date and time on your photos), motorized 3x zoom, and diopter adjuster.

-Autofocus: Autofocus lock with half-press on shutter release
+Autofocus: Autofocus lock with half-press on the shutter release

-Other features: Optional date/time imprinting at bottom right of image; three date formats; Eyepiece diopter correction (+1 to -4)
+Other features: Optional date/time imprinting at the bottom right of the image; three date formats; Eyepiece diopter correction (+1 to -4)